Merzasphor/MWSE/docs/source/lua/type/tes3armor.rst

     The weight of the object.

 `weightClass`_ (`number`_)
+    Read-only.
 The weight class of the armor.
+This value maps to tes3.armorWeightClass.* constants.

 .. toctree::
     :hidden:

     tes3armor/armorRating
+    tes3armor/armorScalar
     tes3armor/blocked
     tes3armor/boundingBox
     tes3armor/deleted